Fairlay/Bitcoin-Betting/README.md

 ## Storage Unit Types

-On the platform, dozens of types of Storage Units are possible.
+On the platform, dozens of types of Storage Units are implemented.
 The most used ones are described here.

 ### Currency Issuance